chrissherlock/inside-libreoffice/operating_system_layer/processes.md

         Data.m_uid = (uid_t)-1;
     }
 ```

-Sets up the security of the process - sets the Unix user ID (uid), group ID (gid) and the name of the process owner.
+**Step 6:** initializes the process ID \(PID\) as 0, sets up a condition variable (for more details on this, see the threads chapter), and sets the next process in the linked list to NULL.

 ```cpp
     Data.m_pProcImpl = static_cast<oslProcessImpl*>(malloc(sizeof(oslProcessImpl)));